Anabel-Espinoza/Note-Taker/README.md

 ## Description

 This application allows the user to write, save, and delete previous notes.
-This is an easy way to keep track of users toughts and keep a track of their to-do tasks.
+This is an easy way to keep track of users toughts and their to-do tasks.

 ## Table of Contents